 Different approaches may be required for children of various age groups:

-- Babies will not understand what CPAP is, so you will simply place the mask on your child at bedtime.
+- Babies will not understand what CPAP is, so parents should simply place the mask on their child at bedtime.

 - CPAP can be explained to older children, and it is important that those around them are helpful and encouraging.